 “The tank has to be heated and maintained so that when we do use hot water, it’s there, but the heat radiating from the tank ends up consuming a lot of energy,” said Jim Hughes, senior manager of education and training at Service Experts.

-Reduce this waste by converting to a tankless water heater.
-This energy-efficient upgrade provides steamy showers on demand, without continually keeping a tank warm.
+Reduce this waste by switching to a tankless water heater.
+This energy-efficient upgrade provides steamy showers on demand, without constantly keeping a tank warm.

 “If you look at the cost of cleaning it and making it as factory-fresh as you can, but the system’s already 12 to 15 years old, you might be better off investing in a new system that’s nice and clean, and built to a much higher efficiency than older ones,” said Hughes.